-Salient Observations on Voting Behaviour in Maharashtra
+Salient Observations on Voting Behaviour in Meghalaya

-- According to the Maharashtra Survey 2018, highest percentage of voters said CM candidate was the most significant reason (Important: 45% and Very Important: 32%) for voting for a candidate in an election.
-This was followed by the Candidate himself/herself (Important: 59% and Very Important: 17%) and the Candidate's Party (Important: 52% and Very Important: 22%). - For 17% voters, distribution of cash, liquor, gifts etc. was an important (12%) and very important (5%) factor in voting a particular candidate in an election. - While deciding which candidate to vote for in an election, 83% Maharashtra voters stated that their own opinion mattered the most, followed by voters for whom opinion of their Spouse (6%) and Family Members (6%) mattered the most.
+- According to the Meghalaya Survey 2018, highest percentage of voters said that the Candidate's Party was the most significant reason (Important: 60% and Very Important: 34%) for voting for a candidate in an election.
+This was followed by the candidate himself/herself (Important: 52% and Very Important: 37%) and the CM Candidate (Important: 56% and Very Important: 19%). - For 16% voters, distribution of cash, liquor, gifts etc. was an important (6%) and very important (10%) factor in voting for a particular candidate in an election.

-- A large number of voters (73%) knew that distribution of cash, gifts etc. are illegal. - 40% voters said that they were aware of instances where such inducements were offered to the voters in return for their votes. - 98% voters felt that candidates with criminal background should not be in Parliament or State Assembly. - 53% voters knew that they could get information on criminal records of the candidates. - In relation to voting candidates with criminal antecedents, 37% voters felt that people vote for such candidates because Candidate otherwise does good work. - Caste and religious considerations are also key factors for 36% voters in choosing candidates with criminal records. - In the opinion of 35% voters, people vote for criminal candidates because they feel that the cases against such candidates are not of serious nature. - Another huge factor in voting for criminal candidates was that that candidate is powerful (35%) and because Voters don't know about the criminal record (35%).
+- While deciding which candidate to vote for in an election, 83% Meghalaya voters stated that their own opinion mattered the most, followed by voters for whom opinion of their Spouse (10%) and Family Members (6%) mattered the most. - A large number of voters (53%) knew that distribution of cash, gifts etc. is illegal. - 50% voters said that they were aware of instances where such inducements were offered to the voters in return for their votes. - 100% voters felt that candidates with criminal background should not be in Parliament or State Assembly. - Merely 14% voters knew that they could get information on criminal records of the candidates. - In relation to voting candidates with criminal antecedents, 38% voters felt that people vote for such candidates because the Candidate otherwise does good work. - In the opinion of 37% voters, people vote for criminal candidates because they feel that the cases against such candidates are not of serious nature. - Other significant factors in voting for criminal candidates were that the candidate has spent generously in elections (37%), voters were unaware about the criminal record of the candidate (36%) and that candidate is powerful (35%). - Caste and religious considerations were are also key factors for 33% voters in choosing candidates with criminal records.